ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 everyone to allow those who benefit most make use of these subsidies.
 To apply please write [us](joinus@ethberlin.com).

 ### Accomodation
+There are a variety of options available in Berlin for the purpose of accomodation.
+From hostels to airbnb flats and hotels.
+We recommend the regions Treptow, Kreuzberg or Friedrichshain due to their close proximity to the venue.
+As part of our commitment to using dapps extensively throughout the hackathon, we're in close contact with the team behind [Winding Tree](https://windingtree.com/), and most probably they will launch to mainnet within the next few days, in which case, you can reserve a place with ETH or LIF, their native token.

 ### Venues
+The event will be held at Factory Berlin, which has two venues.
+The main venue for hackers is Factory Görlitzer Park (Lohmühlenstraße 65).
+Registeration starts at 15:30.
+General audience will not be admitted to this venue, as we want to allow the teams to be able to concentrate on their projects.

+On the first day we will kick things off at Factory Mitte (Rheinsberger Straße 76/77) at 12:00, and there will be a series of talks and panels throughout the day and until 21:00, in parallel to the hackathon happening at the other venue.

+Please note that on the next two days, ETHBerlin will continue only at Factory Görlitzer Park, and Factory Mitte is *only* for the first day.

 ## The Event

 ### Schedule
+You may find the schedule of the event [here](https://ethberlin.com/schedule/).